We are looking for the best deals

 Our advantages

-The Holy Shangrill, the Snow Earth, the Rain of the World, was named in the West by the mysterious Buddhist kingdom of Tibet, hidden from curiosity among the Gimalai peaks.
-For many years, Tibet has remained closed to tourists by the monk and Buddhist sanctuaries.
-The Holy City of Lhasa, the capital of Tibet, only a few years ago opened its doors for Western tourists.
+Sacred Shangrila, Land of Snows, Roof of the World - such names were given in the West to the mysterious Buddhist kingdom of Tibet, hidden from prying eyes among the Himalayan peaks.
+For many years, Tibet remained a closed world of monks and Buddhist shrines to tourists.
+The "sacred city" of Lhasa, the capital of Tibet, only opened its doors to Western tourists a few years ago.

-Tibet is certainly one of the most impressive places in Asia.
-Here are the secrets of ancient beliefs and exercises, the greatness of monasteries and the white peaks of the world ' s highest mountains, the Himalayas, together, confirm all the rumours of this country ' s mystical secrecy.
+Tibet is undoubtedly one of the most impressive places in Asia.
+Here the secrets of the most ancient beliefs and teachings, the grandeur of the monasteries and the snow-white peaks of the highest mountains in the world - the Himalayas, merging together, confirm all the rumors about the mystical secret of this country.

-In ancient times (approximately 100 million years ago), the territory of this Tibet was a seabed, but as a result of the collision of two proto-continents it had risen, and several mountains had been formed, lasting up to 3,000 km and up to 8,848m.
-(Everest or Tibetan Jomolungma).
-Tibet has thus become one of the highest and most isolated regions of the world.
+In ancient times (about 100 million years ago) the territory of present Tibet was the seabed, but as a result of the collision of two proto-continents it rose, and several mountain ranges were formed, extending up to 3000 km. and up to 8848 m high.
+(Everest or Chomolungma in Tibetan).
+Thus, Tibet became one of the most high-mountainous and isolated regions of the world.

-Climate: Like all over the highland, the weather in Tibet is very variable.
-The big difference between day and night temperature is quite natural.
-In general, the climate is quite moderate and much more friendly than many.
+Climate: As everywhere in the highlands, the weather in Tibet is very changeable.
+A large difference between day and night temperatures is quite natural.
+In general, the climate is quite moderate and much friendlier than many people imagine.

-In summer, July and August are the rainiest months.
-With regard to rainfall, it should be noted that the Tibetan region is one of the most “intractable places” on the planet in terms of rainfall.
-Long days or days when snow comes, you can count your fingers.
+In summer, the rainiest months are July and August.
+In terms of precipitation, it should be noted that the Tibetan region is one of the most “unfavorable places” on the planet in terms of precipitation.
+Rainy days or days when it snows can be counted on the fingers.

 Population: - 6 million Tibetans and 7.5 million Chinese.

-Language: Tibetan. belongs to the Tibetan-Berman language group.
+Language: Tibetan.
+Belongs to the Tibeto-Burmese language group.

 Religion: Buddhism.

-The chef's profession in Tibet itself is respectable, but far from the most prestigious.
-Men are believed to be better cooking than women, but in the ordinary Tibetan family, a wife usually cooks.
-It's one of her daily responsibilities.
-On holidays and some special occasion, a man takes the sacred cooking process.
+The profession of a cook in Tibet itself is respected, but far from the most prestigious.
+It is believed that men cook better than women, but in an ordinary Tibetan family, the wife usually cooks.
+This is one of her daily responsibilities.
+On holidays and some special occasions, the sacred process of cooking is taken over by the man.
 They say it tastes better.

-Norbulingk's Palace.
-Norbuling.
-It's called a parking complex with the summer palaces of Dalai Lam.
-Norbulingka was planted by the seventh Dalai Lama in 1755.
-In the summer months, Tibet's management was out of here.
-Between 1758 and 1804, the eighth Dalai Lama has continued to expand the park and created an artificial lake.
-To date, Norbulingka remains a great place for unsuccessful walks and meditation.
-The door is usually open from morning to noon.
-The 13th Dalai Lama (1876-1933) added three more palaces and the 14th built the New Summer Palace in 1956.
-Of which, in 1959, Chinese soldiers were expelled...
-There was a single zoo near Norbulinca's palace.
-And somewhere in the palace itself, in the garden, there must be three of the first vehicles brought to Tibet.
-It's two Austin of the '27s and Dodge of the '31s, which were brought in on horses and boats in Tibet as a gift to the 13th Dalai Lama.
-And only with the current (the last time he was in Tibet) Dalai Lama's cars started to use, but it turns out they need gasoline, which was never in Tibet.
-Unfortunately, we don't have modern photos of these unique cars, so if anyone can find them and photograph them, these images will be placed here in the most prominent place!
+Norbulingka Palace.
+Norbulingka.
+This is the name of the park complex with the summer palaces of the Dalai Lamas.
+Norbulingka was founded by the seventh Dalai Lama in 1755.
+In the summer months, Tibet was governed from here.
+Between 1758 and 1804, the eighth Dalai Lama continued to expand the park and created an artificial lake.
+To this day, Norbulingka remains a great place for a leisurely stroll and meditation.
+The palace is usually open from morning until midday.
+The 13th Dalai Lama (1876 - 1933) added three more palaces, and the 14th built the New Summer Palace in 1956.
+From which, in 1959, he was expelled by Chinese soldiers...
+Next to the Norbulingka Palace there is a zoo of the same name.
+And somewhere on the territory of the palace itself, in the garden, there should be three of the very first cars brought to Tibet.
+These are two Austins of '27 and a Dodge of '31, which were brought (!) to Tibet in disassembled form, on horses and yaks, as a gift to the 13th Dalai Lama.
+And only under the current (last, when he was still in Tibet) Dalai Lama did they start using cars, but it turned out that they needed gasoline, which was not available in Tibet at that time.
+Unfortunately, we do not have modern photos of these unique cars, so if someone manages to find them and take a photo, these photos will be placed here in the most prominent place!

 / / Tibet